allenrattler/AllenRattler-Analytics-Portfolio/README.md

 ---

 ### Finding 4 — DTI Predicts Risk Differently by Loan Purpose
 Educational loans at Very High DTI (>50%) default at **57.14%** — the highest rate in the portfolio.
 However, debt consolidation borrowers at High DTI (36–50%) default *less* than those at Low DTI (<20%), suggesting intentionality of repayment matters as much as debt capacity.
-A borrower consolidating debt at high DTI is demonstrating financial self-awareness; a low-DTI vacation borrower may not be.
+The pattern suggests that the relationship between DTI and default may vary by loan purpose; additional data would be required to determine the underlying drivers.

 **Recommendation:** Implement purpose-specific DTI thresholds rather than a single portfolio-wide cutoff.
 Educational loan approvals above 40% DTI should trigger manual underwriting review.